Psalms For Life

 their own evil crash down on their heads.

-YHWH our God will totally do away with them.
+YHWH our God will utterly put an end to them.

-What can God’s people do when the wicked gang up on them and God seems impotent or maybe even indifferent?
-We must hold onto the need for judgment of evil, knowing that God’s vengeance is never arbitrary: he always judges the predatory on behalf of the vulnerable.
-But vengeance isn’t ours to take, though God usually uses human agents to enact his judgment.
+What can God’s people do when the wicked gang up on them and God seems impotent or even indifferent?
+We must hold onto the need for his judgment of evil, knowing that God’s vengeance is never arbitrary: he always judges the predatory on behalf of the vulnerable.
+But vengeance isn’t ours to take, though God may well use human agents to enact his judgment.

 Justice will eventually come.
 But while we wait, what blessing is there for God-seekers, especially those with little chance of worldly success?
 Anyone who seeks God can experience him in all his transforming power.
 No matter how weak and poor we are, we can know the blessedness of God’s friendship: companionship, instruction, guidance, patient correction, protection, rest, and joy.
 God never abandons his own.

-God freely transforms all who submit to him—transforms us into his likeness, giving us a nobility and a dignity, a strength and wisdom, evildoers know nothing about.
+God freely transforms all who submit to him—transforms us into his likeness, giving us a dignity, strength, and wisdom, evildoers know nothing about.
 And no matter how dark the night, we can walk in the assurance that we’re on the winning side, that God’s just rule will yet triumph and transform our entire world.

-Jesus, I lament the evils of those who abuse your poor—who abuse you—under cover of law.
+Jesus, I lament the evils of all who abuse your poor under cover of law.
 Stand up and restore justice on behalf of the weak, I pray.
 May your will be done on earth as in heaven.
-Help me submit to you as you make me more just, merciful, and humble like you.
+Help me submit to you as you make me more just, compassionate, and humble—more like you.
 Amen.

 In your free moments today, meditate on these words: